caseypaquola/BigBrainWarp/docs/pages/toolbox_contents.rst

 Scripts
 ********************************

-The bigbrainwarp function calls a range of scripts:
+The bigbrainwarp function calls a range of scripts that may also be helpful for independent use:

 	* af_dist.py: calculates distance between transformed and set anatomical fiducials
 	* bigbrain_to_fsaverage.sh: called by bigbrainwarp
 	* bigbrain_to_icbm.sh: called by bigbrainwarp